How Much Does It Cost to Replace Smoke Detectors?

 • Dual-sensor: These combine ionization and photoelectric detection (the National Fire Protection Association recommends using both types of detection in your home).
 Considering these combine two different technologies, you’ll pay around $40 to more than $150 for dual-sensor smoke detectors.

-There are some additional costs to consider before you go shopping for your replacement smoke detectors.
-First, if you get a smart smoke detector or one that connects with a security service, you may need to sign up for the monthly service plan.
-Our research team reviewed quotes from various companies and found these can run anywhere from $5 to $60 per month.
+There are some other costs to consider before you replace your smoke detectors.
+If you get a smart smoke detector or one that connects to a security service, for instance, you may need to sign up for the monthly plan.
+Our team reviewed quotes from various companies and found these can run anywhere from $5 to $60 per month.

 Battery-powered smoke detectors are simple enough to install in just minutes.
 You usually just need a screwdriver to complete the installation.
 If you get the same brand as your old smoke detector, you may be able to install it on the old wall bracket.